The parathyroid glands are four tiny glands attached to the thyroid. They are located under the Adam’s apple in your neck.

 - Kidney problems

-These signs can point to problems that aren’t parathyroid-related too.
-That’s why it’s important to see your doctor if you think you might have this type of cancer.
+These signs can point to problems that aren’t parathyroid-related.
+That’s why it’s important to see your doctor if you have any of these symptoms and they don't go away.
 Your regular doctor may send you to other doctors who are experts in the thyroid and other glands (endocrinologist) or cancer (oncologist).

 Possible Causes and Tests